scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

       ReplicaKmsKeyID -> (string)

       Specifies the AWS KMS Key ID (Key ARN or Alias ARN) for the destination bucket.
-S3 Connector uses this key to encrypt replica objects.
+Zenko uses this key to encrypt replica objects.

       DeleteMarkerReplication -> (structure)